 Best practices for executing a second screen approach

-Now that we’ve talked about how you can execute a second screen approach, we’ll cover some key points to keep in mind as you craft your strategy.
+Now that we’ve talked about how you can execute a second screen approach, we’ll cover some best practices to keep in mind as you craft your strategy.

 Understand your audience